jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 So yeah, they were talking about the usual practice of getting explicit permission and defining scopes, etc.  Of course, in this instance, the documentation around the OJS more or less has already given explicit permission (plus I'm only running the system locally in a Docker container on my own computer, so yes I can grant myself permission to attack that system).
 I'm dimly aware of the [security.txt](https://securitytxt.org/) standard, so I'll give that a try.
 My first attempt, http://localhost:3000/#/.well-known/security.txt, doesn't seem to do anything.
 Maybe they don't have one?
 Trying it without the `.well-known` part doesn't seem to work either.

 I move on to try to search through the code again, much as with the score-board.
 No luck there.
 I also crack open the privacy policy (getting that solution ticked off in the process), just in case it is linked in there, but no.  At this point, I'm a bit stumped about all this.
-Ordinarly, I wouldn't _nearly_ yet revert to checking the answers, but since this one is all about engaging in good practices up-front, I'll make an exception.
+Ordinarily, I wouldn't _nearly_ yet revert to checking the answers, but since this one is all about engaging in good practices up-front, I'll make an exception.
 The [solution](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_behave_like_any_white_hat_should_before_getting_into_the_action) seems to say the same thing as what I tried, though.
 Except, I eventually notice that in my original attempt there was a `#` in there, but there isn't in the listed solution.
 Changing to http://localhost:3000/.well-known/security.txt does indeed solve the challenge.
 There's possibly some relevant info in there, so I'll keep that tab open for now.

-That's three down, a whole bunch more to go.
+That's three down, many more to go.

 ## Some Basic Improper Input Validation